Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Introduction

-When it comes to jamming strategies, it is always important for the jammer to use the knowledge they have.
-A general assumption is that the jammers know the communication standard because we are looking at public communication systems, and the communication standard is then generally known.
-However, the jammer can also know more, for example, the message, and then he has more options for choosing his jamming strategy.
-We also map these different possibilities exactly in our communication model and then we see immediately that this different knowledge of the jammer must also be mapped exactly in the coding procedure.
-The optimal performances for different knowledge of the jammer are in general different, i.e. the knowledge of the jammer has a great influence on the practical performance of the system.
-Depending on the knowledge that jammers have and the resources of the system, the behavior of AVCs is significantly different from normal channels with or without states in terms of capacity in the following two aspects: 1).
+The behavior of AVCs is significantly different from other stochastic channels with or without states in terms of capacity in the following two aspects: 1).
 The capacity of AVCs under the maximal error criterion can be smaller than that under the average error criterion, even for point-to-point channels\cite{ahlswede1980method}\cite{csiszar1981capacity}.
 2).
 The capacity of AVCs without correlated randomness (CR) can be strictly smaller than the capacity with correlated randomness\cite{csiszar1988capacity}.
 These properties are caused by the zero capacity phenomenon of AVCs, which are the results of the symmetrizability under average error criterion\cite{ericson1985exponential}\cite{csiszar1988capacity} and complete graph under maximal error criterion\cite{ahlswede1980method}\cite{csiszar1981capacity}.
 In \cite{ahlswede1978elimination}, the capacities of AVCs with different available randomness are partially solved.
 It turns out that when there are no jamming constraints, AVCs without correlated randomness have either zero average error capacity or the same average error capacity as with correlated randomness.\cite{csiszar1988capacity} further extends the results by showing that in the presence of state constraints, the average error capacity of the AVC can be positive but strictly smaller than the correlated randomness-assisted capacity.
 The general capacity formula of AVCs under the maximal error criterion is still an open problem, and only the capacity of channels with binary output alphabets has been fully characterized.
+More recent results on AVCs can be found in \cite{chen2021strong,chen2022strong,yadav2022new,sarwate2010rateless,dey2024codes,pereg2018arbitrarily,pereg2019arbitrarily}.
+An interesting interpretation to differentiate the average and maximal error cases is the knowledge that the jammer has.
+A general assumption is that the jammer knows the communication standard because we are looking at public communication systems, and the communication standard is then generally known.
+However, the jammer can also know more, for example, the message, and then he has more options for choosing his jamming strategy.
+When the jammer does not know the transmitted message, the jamming strategy needs to be effective for most of the messages to corrupt the communication, which corresponds to the average error criterion.
+The diagram in Fig. \ref{fig:jammer diagram} illustrates the message transmission coding strategies depending on the jammer's knowledge.
+We consider both the average and maximal error criteria in our communication model, and then we see immediately that these different criteria must also be mapped exactly in the coding procedure.